-The health benefits of kelp include its ability to regulate the thyroid gland, improve the body’s metabolism, reduce cancer risks, help in weight loss, keep the body hydrated, protect against radiation poisoning, strengthen the bones, balance the pH levels, and boosts immunity.
+The health benefits of kelp include its ability to regulate the thyroid gland, improve the metabolism, lower the risk of cancer, and help in weight loss.
+It promotes hydration, protects against radiation poisoning, strengthens the bones, balances the pH levels, and boosts immunity.
 It also helps control diabetes, reduce inflammation, and boost blood circulation and maintain healthy skin.

 Health Benefits of Kelp